anganti/example-apimpolicies-project/README.md

 The _ViewImports.cshtml injects context variable into all cshtml files.
 Making context variable accessible to all policy files.

-This can take further to have tag helpers.
+This project can be taken further to have tag helpers.

 ![Test](test.gif)